irfan-fadhlurrahman/local_development/README.md

 # Local Development

+The object of this project:
-To create a template for installing Docker, Docker Compose and Miniconda easily in any environment.
+* To create a template for installing Docker, Docker Compose and Miniconda easily in any environment easily.
+* To run a database using Docker compose and to ingest dataset into created database using Docker

 ## Tech Stacks
 * Python (v.3.9)